arduino-libraries/Arduino_LowPowerPortentaC33/docs/api.md

 public void deepSleep()
 ```

 Puts the device into a deep sleep mode.
-The device consumes the least power in this mode but requires specific conditions to wake up.
+The device consumes the least power in this mode but will reset when it wakes up effectively running the setup() function again.
 <hr />

 ### `enableWakeupFromPin` <a id="class_low_power_1a9ee83fbc2b670ac9490cd179b2e08138" class="anchor"></a>